alecxanderBlade/alecxanderBlade/README.md

 - 🤔 I’m looking for someone who is qualified in the tech field to assess my technical knowledge.
 - 📫 How to reach me: Email->alecxanderandaya6@gmail.com, FB->Alecxander Andaya
 - ⚡ Fun fact: I am half Syrian.
-     Check out a video that I made to portray what my passion is and why I chose to pursue Computer Science ->https://www.youtube.com/watch?v=gn6XIyN6vbA&t=5s .
 -->